opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 - the [Wil van der Aalst Process Mining course](https://www.coursera.org/learn/process-mining),
 - creating sustainable competitive advantage,
 - two of the change management questions from [last week](https://jimgruman.netlify.app/post/2021-02-05-data-evangelist-part-2/),
-- look at an example at Microsoft,
+- look at how Microsoft manages AI initiatives,
 - and close with four book recommendations.

 Whatever prompted you to read this blog post, I hope that you come away with a handful of useful insights for your own work.